Qualcomm's licensing forecast, helped by Apple deal, drives share gains

 Qualcomm Inc shares rose more than 5per cent on Wednesday after it forecast current-quarter profit above Wall Street expectations, as its all-important licensing segment benefits from a deal with Apple Inc .

-REUTERS: Qualcomm Inc shares rose more than 5per cent on Wednesday after it forecast current-quarter profit above Wall Street expectations, as its all-important licensing segment benefits from a deal with Apple Inc .
+REUTERS: Qualcomm Inc on Wednesday forecast current-quarter profit above Wall Street expectations, as its all-important licensing segment benefits from a deal with Apple Inc and the annual holiday-quarter boost it brings.

 Qualcomm, the world's biggest supplier of mobile phone chips, derives most of its profits from a business segment that invents technologies and licenses them.
 The company forecast between US$1.3 billion (£1.01 billion) and US$1.5 billion in revenue for that segment for its fiscal first quarter, above analyst expectations of US$1.23 billion, according to IBES data from Refinitiv.